-- 6.5 You must not: - a) seek or accept a bribe or other improper inducement - b) seek gifts or benefits of any kind - c) accept any gift or benefit that may create a sense of obligation on your part, or may be perceived to be intended or likely to influence you in carrying out your public duty
+- 6.5 Council officials must not: - a) seek or accept a bribe or other improper inducement; - b) seek gifts or benefits of any kind; - c) accept any gift or benefit that may create a sense of obligation on their part, or may be perceived to be intended or likely to influence them in carrying out their public duty; - d) subject to clause 6.7, accept any gift or benefit of more than token value as defined by clause 6.9; - e) accept an offer of cash or a cash-like gift as defined by clause 6.13, regardless of the amount;

-- d) subject to clause 6.7, accept any gift or benefit of more than token value as defined by clause 6.9 - e) accept an offer of cash or a cash-like gift as defined by clause 6.13, regardless of the amount - f) participate in competitions for prizes where eligibility is based on the Council being in or entering into a customer-supplier relationship with the competition organiser - g) personally benefit from reward points programs when purchasing on behalf of the Council. - 6.6 Where you receive a gift or benefit of any value other than one referred to in clause 6.2, you must disclose this promptly to your manager or the General Manager in writing.
-The recipient, manager, or General Manager must ensure that, at a minimum, the following details are recorded in the Council's gift register: - a) the nature of the gift or benefit - b) the estimated monetary value of the gift or benefit - c) the name of the person who provided the gift or benefit, and - d) the date on which the gift or benefit was received. - 6.7 Where you receive a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must be surrendered to the Council, unless the nature of the gift or benefit makes this impractical.
+- f) participate in competitions for prizes where eligibility is based on Council being in or entering into a customer-supplier relationship with the competition organizer; or - g) personally benefit from reward points programs when purchasing on behalf of Council. - 6.6 Where a Council official receives a gift or benefit of any value other than one referred to in clause 6.2, they must disclose this promptly to their Manager, Director or the Chief Executive Officer in writing.
+The recipient, Manager, Director or Chief Executive Officer must ensure that, at a minimum, the following details are recorded in Council's gift register: - a) the nature of the gift or benefit; - b) the estimated monetary value of the gift or benefit; - c) the name of the person who provided the gift or benefit, and - d) the date on which the gift or benefit was received. - 6.7 Where a Council official receives a gift or benefit of more than token value that cannot reasonably be refused or returned, the gift or benefit must be surrendered to Council, unless the nature of the gift or benefit makes this impractical.